hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/02-store-data-in-maps.md

 ### Conclusion

 You just learned the basics of the map data structures.
-We've seen `define-map`, `map-insert` and `map-get?`, soon we will also use similare functions to update and delete data in maps.
+We've seen `define-map`, `map-insert` and `map-get?`, soon we will also use similar functions to update and delete data in maps.
 We've also seen how validate input data `asserts!`, we'll dot that a lot in the future.
 Error handling will be very important.
 In the next article we'll implement the actual vote mechanism with a new data structure (lists) and our first private function.